HOME WISE Uranium Project > Mining & Milling > Issues >

 Labrador Inuit ponder ban on uranium mining

 Labrador's Inuit assembly is considering a motion that would ban uranium mining on land it governs.
-Aurora Energy external link is hoping to develop a uranium mine near the coastal Labrador community of Postville within the next decade.
+Aurora Energy is hoping to develop a uranium mine near the coastal Labrador community of Postville within the next decade.
 The plan has divided people in Postville and nearby communities, with some embracing the prospect of high-paying jobs and others deeply worried about long-term environmental risks.
 A motion, which is scheduled to go to second reading in the Nunatsiavut assembly in November, directs the self-government not to consent to a mine or mill on Inuit-owned lands.
 (CBC Oct.
 18, 2007)

 Michelin project, Labrador